italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **presentation_submission**
     - JSON Object contains mappings between the requested Verifiable Credentials and where to find them within the returned VP Token.
   * - **state**
-    - Unique identifier provided by the Verifier within the Authorization Request.
+    - Unique identifier provided by the Relying Party within the Authorization Request.

 Below is a non-normative example of the ``vp_token`` decoded content, represented in the form of JWS header and payload, separated by a period: